ctrf-io/playwright-ctrf-json-reporter/README.md

 ## Advanced usage

-Some options require additional setup or usage considerations.
+Some features require additional setup or usage considerations.

 ### Screenshots

-The `screenshots` option in the reporter configuration allows you to include base-64 screenshots in your test report, you'll need to capture and attach screenshots in your Playwright tests:
+You can include base-64 screenshots in your test report, you'll need to capture and attach screenshots in your Playwright tests:

 ```javascript
 import { test, expect } from '@playwright/test'